goodship1/Terminal-Clone/README.md

 - [x] Finsh testing of Shell Opeartions.
 - [x] Fix do_meow evaluation.
 - [ ] Add feature to allow user to add custom Key-Bindings.
-- [ ] Add feature to allow text hightling and copy and paste
+- [ ] Add feature to allow text highlighting and copy and paste
 - [ ] Add feature for copy and paste and drop down menu
 - [ ] Add feature to Allow piping of expression.
+- [ ] Add parser to process commands